1 May 2019

 Event or holiday reminders

 Between fundraisers, sports events, themed days, Book Week, holidays and many other events, the school calendar is extremely busy.
-Help parents keep on top of these with bulk emails that notify the entire student population or target specific classes for a class event.
+Help parents keep on top of these with bulk SMS that notifies the entire student population or target specific classes for a class event.
 Parents will thank you for any assistance you can provide in keeping on top of a hectic schedule!

 Following up absentee students